 The lymphatic drainage varies in different parts of the canal.
 Proximally drainage is to perirectal nodes along the inferior mesenteric artery.
 Lymph from immediately above the dentate line drains to internal pudendal nodes, and to the internal iliac system.
 Infra-dentate and perianal skin drains to the inguinal, femoral and external iliac nodes.

-- Human papillomavirus (HPV) is an important aetiological factor and 50% of tumours contain viral DNA.
-Anal intercourse and a high lifetime number of sexual partners increase the risk of HPV infection.
+- Anal intercourse and a high lifetime number of sexual partners increase the risk of HPV infection.

-- Anal carcinoma is more common in homosexuals.
+- Anal carcinoma is more common in men who have sex with men.

 - Presentation includes perianal pain and bleeding, a palpable lesion and faecal incontinence.